genedan/cl-practitioners-guide/chapter_3/package_management.rst

 """"""""""""""""""""""""""""""""""""""""

 Another way to share packages is to install from source by downloading the package from a hosting provider.
-Python and R provide ways to do this via the pip or install.packages commands, as of the time of this writing.
+Python and R provide ways to do this via the pip or install.packages commands, respectively.
 Instead of downloading from PyPI or CRAN, one can point these commands to the git hosting provider, for example, an on-prem instance of GitHub Enterprise, instead.
 The installation command will then download the source code, build the package, and then install it on the user's machine.